Ruud Jolie: Within Temptation

 In the summer of 2001, Within Temptation had a gig in Mexico City.
 Ruud, as a substitute, travelled along to perform at the concert.
 This trip really brought Ruud closer to the members of Within Temptation, and made him realize that he wanted to become a permanent member of the band.
-Unfortunately, Within Temptation had already hired a 'permanent' guitarist.
+Within Temptation had already hired a 'permanent' guitarist.
 However, when they returned home, luckily for Ruud, that did not work out, and so he received a third and final phone call from Robert asking him to indefinitely join the band, a request to which Ruud finally agreed.

 Solo Work

 In September 2007, Ruud announced his plans for a solo project, entitled "For All We Know".
 In a post on his Myspace blog, Ruud said "I decided to call it that because I think that name raises all the questions that don't have immediate answers in an instant.
 And what is more interesting than searching for answers?
 Everybody is looking for certain answers I guess.
 Even subconsciously.
 Therefore it's multi-interpretable.
 The only questionable thing about the name that might raise some eyebrows instead of questions is when you pronounce the abbreviation of it; FAWK.
 Ah well, that's just a minor detail...

 Musically it's going to be heavy in the basics.
 Very guitar oriented of course.
 It won't be a shred-fest but guitaristically (if that's even a word) interesting.
 Some keywords that come to mind right now are; Heavy, Hysterical, Melodic, Atmospherically, Ambient, Groovy, Mellow...
 Check out my influences in the general info section.
 Then you see what kind of music I listen to.
 I guess it's inevitable that some of the 'ingredients' of those bands and artist end up in my own musical stew.

 And no, it's not going to be something like Within Temptation.
 What would the use be of doing a side project when it's something like my main band?"

 The first album was released on 25 April 2011.
 On the second album there are vocal contributions by Anneke van Giersbergen and Wudstik.